internetarchive/dweb-mirror/API.md

 which is monkey patched into dweb-archive.ArchiveItem so that it runs anywhere that dweb-archive attempts to fetch_metadata
 ```
 Alternatives:
-    DEPRECATED skipCache:          dont load from cache (only net)
     noCache:            skip cache on reading, but write to it
     noStore:            skip cache on writing, but read from it
     skipNet             dont load from net (only cache)